Internal communications: IC associations and accreditation

 Professional IC associations include the International Association of Business Communicators (IABC), and the Institute of Internal Communication (IoIC).
 In 2013, IABC closed its Accredited Business Communicator qualification, but planned to launch a Certification Programme for Strategic Communicators in Autumn 2014.
 The IoIC provides internal communication qualifications, training, awards, communities, and thought leadership; it also provides the IoIC Profession Map.

 In the UK, the accreditation bodies representing the profession offer competing qualifications.
 The UK's Chartered Institute of Public Relations offers training and qualifications in internal communications including Diploma and Certificate courses.
 The IoIC provides three qualifications in internal communication including a Masters in Internal Communication Management, all academically accredited by Solent University in Southampton.

 In Europe, related courses are available at the University of Lugano in Switzerland and Rotterdam School of Management in the Netherlands.

-In Asia, internal communications is still a very nascent field with few specialists in more developed economies such as Singapore and Hong Kong, some accredited by the Singapore Business Advisors and Consultants Council.
+Internal communications remains an emerging field in Asia, with a limited number of specialists concentrated in more developed economies such as Singapore and Hong Kong, some of whom are accredited by the Singapore Business Advisors and Consultants Council.